-Consequently, our short- and medium-term focus is the following:

-- We have KPIs for our vessels in various operational modes to reduce fuel consumption, by operating the vessels in the most effective way, for example through reduction of transit speed, when possible, or utilizing the best possible engine set-up - We have KPIs for our vessels to maximize the use of LNG over Marine Gas Oil - We have made considerable investments in and undertaken significant efforts in projects to reduce fuel consumption in the existing fleet (Please see Green Innovation section) - We have ongoing several feasibility studies to examine both how fuel consumption can be reduced and potential future alternative fuels for the existing fleet (Please see Green Innovation section) - As data collection is still a manual process, we are undertaking a project to install equipment on board to enable us to get better and more accessible data from all our vessels.
+- Consequently, our short- and medium-term focus is the following: - We have KPIs for our vessels in various operational modes to reduce fuel consumption, by operating the vessels in the most effective way, for example through reduction of transit speed, when possible, or utilizing the best possible engine set-up. - We have KPIs for our vessels to maximize the use of LNG over Marine Gas Oil. - We have made considerable investments in and undertaken significant efforts in projects to reduce fuel consumption in the existing fleet (Please see Green Innovation section). - We have ongoing several feasibility studies to examine both how fuel consumption can be reduced and potential future alternative fuels for the existing fleet (Please see Green Innovation section). - As data collection is still a manual process, we are undertaking a project to install equipment on board to enable us to get better and more accessible data from all our vessels.
+Equipment for automatic data collection is now installed on 5 of VSS vessels.